 - mindfulness-based therapy

 For some problems, one type of talking therapy may be better suited than others.
-Individual preferences will also influence which one works best for you.
+You can decide which one works best for you.

 You and your counsellor or therapist will work together to identify your goals.